Marc Forster: Life and career

 Forster was born on 30 November 1969 in Au (today Illertissen), in the Neu-Ulm district of Bavaria, West Germany.
-His parents, a German doctor and a Swiss architect, moved to Switzerland when Forster was 9 years old.
+His parents, a German doctor and a Swiss architect, moved to Switzerland when Forster was nine years old.
 He spent his adolescence in Davos, a winter resort in eastern Switzerland, and at the international boarding school Institut Montana Zugerberg in central Switzerland.

-In 1990, when he was 20 years old, Forster moved to New York, in the United States.
+In 1990, when he was 20 years old, Forster moved to New York City in the United States.
 For the next three years, he attended New York University's film school, making several documentary films.
 In 1995, he moved to Hollywood and shot an experimental low-budget film for $10,000 called Loungers, which won the Audience Award at the Slamdance Film Festival.
 Forster's first feature-length motion picture was the psychological drama Everything Put Together (2000), which was nominated for the Grand Jury Prize at the Sundance Film Festival.

-His breakthrough film was Monster's Ball (2001), in which he directed Halle Berry in her Academy Award-winning performance as the wife of a man on death row.
+His breakthrough film was Monster's Ball (2001), in which he directed Halle Berry in her Oscar-winning performance as the wife of a man on death row.
 The film also starred Billy Bob Thornton, Heath Ledger, Peter Boyle, and Sean Combs.
 His next film, Finding Neverland (2004), was based on the life of author J.M.
 Barrie.
 The film was nominated for five Golden Globe Awards and seven Academy Awards, including the Best Picture.
 Forster received BAFTA, Directors Guild of America, and Golden Globe nominations for his direction.

-Forster's next film, the thriller Stay (2005) starred Ewan McGregor and Naomi Watts and grossed $8 million (USD) in the United States on an estimated budget of $50 million.
+Forster's next film, the thriller Stay (2005), starred Ewan McGregor and Naomi Watts.
+The film only grossed $8 million (USD) in the United States on an estimated budget of $50 million.
 Stranger than Fiction (2006), a surreal romantic comedy, was a critical success.
 The film grossed $54 million worldwide and earned Will Ferrell a nomination for a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.

-Forster then directed an adaptation of best-seller Khaled Hosseini's The Kite Runner, scripted by repeat collaborator David Benioff and starring British newcomer Khalid Abdalla.
+Forster then directed an adaptation of best-seller Khaled Hosseini's The Kite Runner, scripted by frequent collaborator David Benioff and starring British newcomer Khalid Abdalla.
 The film follows an Afghani-American man who returns to his war-ravaged country to save the son of his former best friend.
 The Kite Runner was released on 14 December 2007, and grossed $73 million worldwide.
-It also earned a nomination for a Golden Globe Award for Best Foreign Language Film and a BAFTA bid for Film Not In the English Language.
+It also earned a nomination for a Golden Globe Award for Best Foreign Language Film and a BAFTA bid for "Film Not In the English Language".

 Additionally, Forster directed the 22nd James Bond film, Quantum of Solace, which began shooting on 2 January 2008, shortly after his 38th birthday, making him the youngest director in the series' history (beating the previous record set by Guy Hamilton, who was 41 when he directed Goldfinger five years before Forster's birth).
 Quantum of Solace was released in the United Kingdom on 31 October 2008.
-It became one of the highest grossing Bond films in the franchise's history, with a worldwide box office of more than $586 million.
+Despite mixed reviews, it became one of the highest grossing Bond films in the franchise's history, with a worldwide box office of more than $586 million.